chaoss/augur/docs/source/index.rst

 Who develops Augur
 --------------------

-- Augur is developed as part of CHAOSS (Community Health Analytics for Open Source Software).
+- Augur is developed as part of CHAOSS (Community Health Analytics in Open Source Software).
 - Many of Augur’s metrics come directly from the CHAOSS community.
 - If you want to get involved, visit the `CHAOSS website <https://chaoss.community>`_.